pluteski/speech-to-text/blog/content/cooperative_game_terms.md

 A **dominant strategy** offers a higher payoff than any other strategy, no matter what the other players do.

+A **non-strategic** behavior means that it would be considered non-rational according to neoclassical models based on non-cooperative game theory.

+#### Repeated games
 A **stage game** of the repeated game is repeated indefinitely, with a positive probability of terminating the process at the end of each period

 The most important fact about the repeated game based on stage game G is that it can support cooperative equilibria in situations where G cannot.

+#### Adaptive agents in evolutionary games
-**Adaptive agents** in evolutionary games adopt behaviors in a manner similar to the way people come to have a particular accent or to speak a particular language.
+Adaptive agents in evolutionary games adopt behaviors in a manner similar to the way people come to have a particular accent or to speak a particular language, by repeated trial-and-error, possibly by supervised learning, more commonly by reinforcement learning.

-Forward-looking payoff-based calculation is not entirely absent (e.g., those aspiring to upward mobility may adopt upper class accents) but conscious optimizing is not the whole story.
+Forward-looking payoff-based calculation is not entirely absent.
+For example those aspiring to upward mobility may adopt upper class accents.
+But in evolutionary theories of adaptive agent behavior, conscious optimizing is not the whole story.

-The answer to “why do you talk like that?” is generally: “because I was born where people talk like that” not “because I considered all the ways of speaking and decided that speaking this way best serves my personal goals.” [ although it may be for some individuals ]
+>>> **Example**: The answer to “why do you talk that way?” is generally “because this is how people talk where I come from” not “because I considered all the ways of speaking and decided that speaking this way best serves my personal goals,” although it may be for some individuals.

-# Dynamical Systems
+## Dynamical Systems

 There are two major types of dynamical systems: